Major research discoveries, ususally linked to a high profile publication.

 Congratulations to Dr Rebecca Coll, for publishing her research, characterising a small-molecule inhibitor of the NLRP3 inflammasome, in the prestigious journal Nature Medicine.

-The Inflammasome Lab is a group of researchers led by Associate Professor Kate Schroder at the Institute for Molecular Bioscience, The University of Queensland.
+The Inflammasome Lab is a group of researchers led by Professor Kate Schroder at the Institute for Molecular Bioscience, The University of Queensland.

 We seek to unravel the secrets of inflammasomes – protein complexes at the heart of inflammation and disease – to allow for new therapies to fight human diseases.